Are you trying to send money across borders and been asked for the beneficiary’s IBAN?

 If you have any doubt about the correctness of your beneficiary’s IBAN, take a few second to check this information.
 This will be a good use of your time as any payment instructions made using the wrong IBAN will cause the payment to be delayed and rejected.
 You can also expect your bank to charge a fee for the inaccurate payment.

 In case you only have part of your beneficiary’s IBAN, you may want to find out the missing pieces by using an IBAN calculator.
-We have tried this tool on multiple occasions, and it was reliable in providing the correct IBAN.
+We have tried this tool on multiple occasions, and it was reliable in providing the correct International Bank Account Number.
 However, we cannot guarantee it is always reliable so use it with caution…

-Obviously, the best way to check your beneficiary’s IBAN is to go to the source and ask the beneficiary himself.
+Obviously, the best way to check your beneficiary’s International Bank Account Number is to go to the source and ask the beneficiary himself.

 A good habit is to double-check the information.
 Believe it or not, it is pretty common for beneficiaries to provide their payment details with an invalid IBAN.
 To do so, you can use an IBAN checker that will help you flag any potential errors.

-And by the way, if you are looking for your own IBAN, you can locate it by signing into your online banking and checking your account details.
+And by the way, if you are looking for your own International Bank Account Number, you can locate it by signing into your online banking and checking your account details.
 Most of the banks also show it on your monthly bank statement.

 When is IBAN required?

-IBAN is needed when you make a cross-border payment and the bank of your beneficiary is located in a country participating to the IBAN system.
-When instructing the payment, the IBAN must be entered in the field reserved for the beneficiary’s account number, without spaces.
+IBAN is needed when you make a cross-border payment and the bank of your beneficiary is located in a country participating in the International Bank Account Number system.
+When instructing the payment, it must be entered in the field reserved for the beneficiary’s account number, without spaces.

 In addition to the IBAN number, you will need at the very least the following information to instruct the payment to your beneficiary: